daniaokuye/winnerineast.github.io/README.md

 - [oh-my-zsh](https://github.com/winnerineast/oh-my-zsh):Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.

 ## <a name="VisualizationTools">Visualization Tools</a>
+- [captum](https://github.com/winnerineast/captum):Captum is a model interpretability and understanding library for PyTorch.
+Captum means comprehension in latin and contains general purpose implementations of integrated gradients, saliency maps, smoothgrad, vargrad and others for PyTorch models.
+It has quick integration for models built with domain-specific libraries such as torchvision, torchtext, and others.
 - [FactorGraph](https://github.com/winnerineast/FactorGraphs):Animating factor graphs using manim, networkx and manimnx.
 - [manim](https://github.com/winnerineast/manim):Manim is an animation engine for explanatory math videos.
 It's used to create precise animations programmatically, as seen in the videos at 3Blue1Brown.
 - [manimnx](https://github.com/winnerineast/manimnx):Interface between networkx and manim.